Replicating Bitlocker on Fedora 40

 Once added, run:

-grub2-mkconfig -o /boot/loader/grub.cfg
+sudo grub2-mkconfig -o /boot/grub2/grub.cfg

 sudo systemctl reboot